seo-95/MTSI-BERT/README.md

 <a name="sec2"/>

 ## Session
 A session is a contiguous ordered sequence of QA pairs in a multi-turn conversation.
 MTSI-BERT takes as input a triplet of QAQ to understand the existing relation between the previous QA pair and the current Q of the user.
-In this way it is able to detect the end-of-session.
+In this way it is able to detect the end-of-session.<br>

 ![](img/MTSI-input.png)

 <a name="sec3"/>